gauthamnandakumar/Caries-Segmentation-with-MaskRCNN/README.md

 # Caries-Segmentation-with-MaskRCNN
-This is an implementation of the MaskRCNN algorith by Matter Port to segment caries in X-ray Panoramic images.
+This is an implementation of the MaskRCNN algorithm by MatterPort to segment caries in X-ray Panoramic images.